 Getting toothaches at night can be bothersome.
 Toothaches can keep you up at night and prevent you from being able to go back to sleep.
 This article will focus on how to deal with toothaches that occur at night.
-Click this page for more information about how to handle other oral issues.

 What causes toothaches?